 Induction Motor Control

 I got a new (second hand) motor, a Bodine 42R5BFCI.
-This is a 1700 1/6 hp PSC motor that draws 1.9A at 115V 60Hz.
+This is a 1700 RPM 1/6 hp PSC motor that draws 1.9A at 115V 60Hz.
 This motor is much more efficient than the old one, almost silent and totally enclosed.
 For a lathe this size, 1/6 hp seems to be plenty (Taig recommends 1/6 to 1/4 hp), and since I started using this motor, I have never noticed the loss of 1/12 hp, even when turning steel.
+(Note adde 2021: More power would have helped when I used this lathe to trepan a 2.5 inch disk from 1/3 inch thick steel plate.)

 On the downside, the old motor had 3 wires, while the new one has 6 (2 for an aftermarket thermal cutoff).
 My goal in changing the motor was to make no changes to the control panel because space under the lathe headstock is very tight.
 This web page discusses the choices I faced in connecting the new motor to the existing lathe control switches.